stacks-network/docs/_includes/create_id.md

 3. Enter a password, confirm it, and press **Register ID**.

    Blockstack creates an id for you and then prompts you for an email.

    ![]({{ site.baseurl }}/browser/images/create-id-3.png)

    Blockstack uses this email address to send you recovery information.
+This email is only sent once.

 4. Press **Next**.